 Property Material: It is also important to know that it is not possible to customize the material applied to the ground in your design.
 You can use the Paint Brush in the Terrain Tools to paint custom materials you have saved to the library on the ground.

 The Customize Materials section of the panel has four buttons for use in customizing materials.
-These buttons are Import, Export, Change Same and Reset.
+These buttons are Move, Select Matching, Import, and Reset.
 These buttons are only active when you have a material applied to a surface in your design selected.

 Reset: The Reset button allows you to reset a customized material back to its library default.
 This button will reset all changes made to the material with the Color Wheel and Hue Saturation Values as well as with the Import button.
 Pressing the Reset button will reset every material you currently have selected.